Guide to Baby Eczema: Causes, Symptoms, and Treatments - Gladskin

 Cradle cap is another common condition that can cause flaking skin, so it’s important to be able to distinguish between eczema and cradle cap.
 Luckily, if you take a look at the color and location of your baby’s dry skin, you should have no problem identifying the correct condition.

-Eczema typically appears red and pink, while cradle cap results in white or yellow flakes.
+Eczema typically appears as red, pink, purple, gray or brown, depending on your skin tone.
+Cradle cap results in white, yellow or brown flakes that appear greasy and scaly.
 Cradle cap also typically occurs on the scalp, behind the ears, on the eyelids and eyebrows, or on the sides of the baby’s nose.

 Baby Eczema vs. Baby Acne

 Neonatal acne also appears before a baby is 6 weeks old, while eczema typically begins between ages 3 and 6 months.
-If you believe your child is suffering from acne after six weeks of age, be sure to see the pediatrician or a pediatric dermatologist.
+If you believe your child has baby acne after six weeks of age, be sure to see your pediatrician or a pediatric dermatologist.

 At-Home Baby Eczema Treatment